General strike as thousands protest Colombia's government

 The Colombian office of the UN High Commissioner for Human Rights voiced concern over the deployment, saying states must limit the use of military forces "for the control of internal disturbances."

-The general strike was widely followed in Bogota, and other big cities like Bucaramanga in the northeast and Medellin in the northwest.
+The general strike was widely followed in big cities like Bucaramanga in the northeast and Medellin in the northwest, along with Bogota where riot police used stun grenades to turn back thousands of students walking towards the international airport, an AFP journalist said.

 Several separate marches converged on Bolivar Square, the historic center of the capital close to the presidency.